Leading Museums, Museum Leaders

 Research

-Museums and their collections provide a critical research resource which generates ground-breaking in-house research projects and collaborations with other research agencies and academies.
+Museums and their collections provide a critical research resource that generates ground-breaking in-house research projects and collaborations with other research agencies and academies.

 These interactions occur across the sciences and humanities and in nationally and globally significant areas such as climate change, bio-security, biodiversity, cultural identity and resource management.